 * The following edition of the essay incorporates latest editorial revisions, thereby making its book version obsolete.

-Venerable Sir, would you kindly explain about Right Concentration (sammā-samādhi).
+Venerable Sir, would you kindly explain Right Concentration (sammā-samādhi).

-‘Right Concentration’ (sammā-samādhi) means the product of the first seven constituent steps of the Noble Eightfold Path.
-By the first seven constituent steps of the Noble Eightfold Path developing well, the concentrated mind of meditative absorption (jhāna) that forms as a result, whose five mental hindrances―desire for sense pleasures, hate, sloth and torpor, restlessness and scruples, and sceptical doubt―are subdued, is called Right Concentration.
+‘Right Concentration’ (sammā-samādhi) is the product of the first seven steps of the Noble Eightfold Path.
+When these first seven constituent steps of the Noble Eightfold Path are well developed, the concentrated mind of meditative absorption (jhāna) that arises as a result, of which the five mental hindrances―namely, desire for sense pleasures, ill will, sloth and torpor, restlessness and scruples, and sceptical doubt―are subdued, is called Right Concentration.

 Venerable Sir, what is supermundane Right Concentration (lokuttara sammā-samādhi)?

-The one who has formed supermundane Right Concentration sees that the mind of samādhi, the mind of meditative absorption, is just a formation of the five clinging aggregates that forms centred around rūpa.
-Sees that to take the samādhi as permanent would be to take the five clinging aggregates as permanent.
-And so, to be rid of the craving for the five clinging aggregates by escaping the craving for samādhi would be supermundane Right Concentration.
-It is as a product of this supermundane Right Concentration that the ‘noble insight-faculties’ (sammā-ñāna) arise in you and thereby the noble deliverance (sammā-vimutti) is realized.
+The one who has formed supermundane Right Concentration sees that the mind of samādhi, the mind of meditative absorption, is merely a formation of the five clinging aggregates that forms centred around rūpa.
+They see that to regard samādhi as permanent would be to take the five clinging aggregates as permanent.
+Therefore, to be rid of craving for the five clinging aggregates by extricating oneself from the craving for samādhi would be supermundane Right Concentration.
+It is as a product of this supermundane Right Concentration that the ‘noble insight-faculties’ (sammā-ñāna) arise in you, and through them noble deliverance (sammā-vimutti) is realized.

 If you found this essay useful, be generous to share it (URL) with others who you think might benefit.